SUKARDADDY/okx-chatgpt-bot/README.md

 ## Overview

 This command‑line application lets you generate and execute crypto trades on OKX using ChatGPT (model **o3**) for the strategy logic.
-All orders are placed through the OKX REST v5 API; browser automation (Playwright) is used to talk to ChatGPT via the website—**no OpenAI API keys required**.
+All orders are placed through the OKX REST v5 API; the OpenAI Chat Completions API is used for strategy generation — **no browser automation required**.

 ## Features